 Then follow the steps to organize your inbox so you can maintain keeping your inbox to zero.

 Tip 1: Never ignore emails

-No ignorance is not a bliss!
-You need to encounter your emails whenever they arrive and take a quick action.
+No ignorance is not bliss!
+You need to encounter your emails whenever they arrive and take quick action.
 The last thing you should be doing is to postpone and pile up your emails.

 The best thing would be to fix a time to check your emails regularly.
 For example, a particular time in the day like early in the morning or late at night, whatever is suitable for you.
-You can even set two times in a day if you receive emails frequently.
+You can even set two or three times a day if you receive emails frequently.

 Tip 2: 3 steps to make it simple

 When you receive emails that require no response but you may need them in future, archive them immediately.

 If an email requires a small reply as an acknowledgment or so, reply and archive it immediately.
 You can also set up smart reply this will show you suggested replies when available.
 To do this: